 By Jonathon Van Maren

-It was inevitable that the LGBT movement would eventually come for J.R.R.
+It was inevitable that the LGBT movement would eventually claim J.R.R.
 Tolkien.
-Those cultural figures too towering to be toppled must be co-opted to serve the new ideology: their work misinterpreted; their lives pored over for anything that can be called “queer”; their work transformed beyond all recognition.
+Those cultural figures too towering to be toppled and too beloved to be cancelled must be co-opted to serve the new governing ideology: their work misinterpreted; their lives pored over for the slightest hint of anything that can be called “queer”; their work forcibly mutated beyond all recognition.
 In short, they must transition.
-Truth does not matter—we can now identify things precisely as we choose to.
+Truth no longer matters because we can now identify things precisely as we choose.

 - Robin Reid – Queer Atheists, Agnostics, and Animists, Oh, My!